+977 9843138264 (whatsapp/Viber)

 Include Meals: Breakfast, Lunch, and Dinner

-Day 10: Trek from Samagaon to Samdo (3690m) 4-5hrs
+Day 11: Trek from Samagaun to Samdo (3690m) 3 – 5hrs

 Resume the trek early morning following the Budhi Gandaki River upstream.
 Trek passes through a windy valley and desert path to Samdo.
 The Tibetan border is just 4 km away from Samdo though it’s strictly prohibited to pass the border.
 Samdo offers you the blissful scenery of Mt.
 Manaslu and several glaciers and mountains.
 Overnight in Samdo.